kevinweber/stellar-donation-tracker/README.md

 In order to receive donations for your product or service, [create a Stellar account](https://www.stellar.org/developers/guides/get-started/create-account.html) and share its public key with potential contributors.
 Then they can donate [lumens](https://www.stellar.org/lumens/) to that address.

 You can use this tool to publicly list all donations received.
-The code is kept simple to make it easy for you to customize it to your needs.
 The Stellar Donation Tracker uses Stellar's [JavaScript API](https://www.stellar.org/developers/js-stellar-sdk/reference/).

 More features are in development.
 Check out the "TODO" list below and see how you can contribute.